lightning/bolts/04-onion-routing.md

 This deobfuscates the information destined for it, while simultaneously obfuscating the added `0x00`-bytes at the end.

-In order to compute the correct HMAC, the origin node has to generate the `hops_data` for each hop, which includes the incrementally obfuscated padding added by each hop.
-The incrementally obfuscated padding is called the `filler`.
+In order to compute the correct HMAC, the origin node has to pre-generate the `hops_data` for each hop, including the incrementally obfuscated padding added by each hop.
+This incrementally obfuscated padding is referred to as the `filler`.

-The following code shows how the filler is generated in Go:
+The following example code shows how the filler is generated in Go:

 ```Go
 func generateFiller(key string, numHops int, hopSize int, sharedSecrets [][sharedSecretSize]byte) []byte {